Who can use this feature?

 To send a form to a client, go to the Upcoming tab and click on a meeting.

-In the Automations panel on the right-hand side of the meeting page, click on the Send a form tile.
+In the navigation panel on the left-hand side of the meeting page, click Send a form.

 In the new window that opens, you can select a Form template from the dropdown and specify which meeting attendees should receive the form.